Gudur: Mica

 Mica mining is a prominent business in Gudur.

-Mica Belts around Gudur is considered as second largest in India.
-Mica belts covering nearly 1000 km^{2} around Gudur.
-The following are the types of Mica found in Gudur i.e. Quartz, Feldspar, Muscovite and Vermiculite.
+The mica belts around Gudur are the second largest in India, covering nearly 1000 km^{2}.
+The types found are quartz, feldspar, muscovite and vermiculite.

-One of the first firms to start mica trading at a large scale was Laxmi Mica Industries - Gudur under the leadership of Late Sri Lal Khatuwala.
-The largest deposit of Mica in India was at Koderma, Jharkhand and second largest is at Gudur.
-At a time when there was 19 mica mines, Laxmi Mica Industries was having contract to outright purchase all the stocks from 18 mines.
+One of the first firms to start mica trading at a large scale was Laxmi Mica Industries – Gudur under the leadership of the late Sri Lal Khatuwala.
+The largest deposit of mica in India was at Koderma, Jharkhand, and the second largest is at Gudur.
+At a time when there were 19 mica mines, Laxmi Mica Industries had a contract to purchase outright all the stocks from 18 mines.
 The two firms Birdhichand Bansidhar and Laxmi Mica Industries are the top mica exporters of India.

 Some of the other mica firms were: